Table of contents:

 - Under the needle plate

-- Ventilation grille or engine (with a dry brush)
+- Ventilation grid or motor (with a dry brush)

 FAQ about machine tools